-TikTok’s popularity soared in 2020, home-bound people finding solace in the app as we entered these widely described “unprecedented times.”
+TikTok’s popularity soared in 2020, home-bound folks finding solace in the app as we entered the widely described “unprecedented times.”
 15-second dance trends blew up, launching teens into stardom overnight.
-Musicians played originals and covers under the digital spotlight.
+Musicians played under the digital spotlight.
 Artists, fitness coaches, actors, chefs…most everyone found a rapt audience on TikTok.
 This extends to the pharmaceutical industry.
 Pharma TikTok is steadily developing its own niche corner of the platform.

 You may be skeptical, surprised, or both.
 What business does pharma have being on an app most popular with Gen Z and millennials, one often thought of us purely entertainment-based?

 Pharmaceutical reps and pharmacy students are taking viewers through a day in their life.
 Pharmacists are posting FAQs about drugs and about their experiences working in the industry.
-Some pharmacists even record themselves filling prescriptions for #pharmacyasmr (598.1M views).
+Some TikTok pharmacists even record themselves filling prescriptions for #pharmacyasmr (885.7M views).

-HCPs and patients have taken the app by storm, opening a new door for pharma marketing.
+Pharma brands on TikTok can reach their target audiences: HCPs and patients, who’ve taken the app by storm, opening a new door for pharma marketing.

 Educating the masses during public health crises